mookid8000/OrderedArrayResolver/README.md

 The solution?
 ====

-As an experiment, I wanted to see if it would be a cooler to solution to provide only the necessary little ordering hints, where each component could specify its relation to another component.
+As an experiment, I wanted to see if it would be a cooler solution to provide only the necessary little ordering hints, where each component could specify its relation to another component.

 Most important thing is that this is not necessary - only components with an opinion would need to position itself in relation to another component.